 The ride continues along the international border for several miles before heading south on the Newport Bikepath.
 This crushed gravel path travels along the shoreline of Lake Memphremagog, with nice views of Jay Peak beyond.
 The route then passes through the center of Newport before finding nice quiet roads with expansive views of the surrounding countryside.
 Turning onto VT-105 the route heads over the biggest climb of the day up to the ridge of the Green Mountains.
 A nice descent is enjoyed before turning onto a quiet dirt road.
 White border markers will again be present on the right side of the road, with one interesting one appearing on the left!
 For a short stretch the road actually crosses the border before re-entering the US.
 Not to be concerned, this is not an official border crossing & no border station is present.
 Riders will then rejoin VT-105 heading towards Richford, the location of the third control.

 Leaving Richford the route follows a quiet road & across a covered bridge as it enters Montgomery.
 Leaving Montgomery, the route follows VT-118 & passes Belvidere Pond heading towards Eden.
 The route then heads south on VT-100 for a short stretch before finding more quiet roads with a few steep climbs along the way.
 Riders will then pass through the quaint village of Hyde Park & across Cadys Falls, before arriving at the penultimate control in Morrisville.

 After leaving the control in Morrisville, riders will climb steadily along the shoulder of Mount Elmore before passing scenic Lake Elmore.
-Riders should use caution during the climb & while passing the lake as there are several sections of rough pavement.
-The road surface abruptly becomes much better as riders climb up to the watershed divide.
-After cresting the small divide the route heads downstream as it makes its way into Montpelier.
+After cresting the watershed divide the route heads downstream as it makes its way into Montpelier.